 Category: Video Media Cybersecurity

 Doug Lowther is the Chief Executive Officer of Irdeto, one of the leaders in digital platform security.
 Irdeto aims to build safe networking solutions for online video entertainment organizations by protecting digital platforms and applications for media companies that deliver video entertainment.
 It also provides solutions for video game developers and subscription broadcast providers.
 The company’s vast array of innovative software solutions extends beyond product protection and cybercrime prevention to include workflow automation and orchestration.
-Irdeto just recently entered a new agreement with Forthnet to become the exclusive supplier for Forthnet's Conditional Access System along with Irdeto’s Advance Protection Services.
+Irdeto recently announced the continuous strong growth of DRM licenses issued, with an incredible increase of 162% licenses issued in the last 15 months.

 12. Kyle Ferguson, Confirmit